geakstr/entypo-icons/Readme.md

 ### Use `EntypoManager`

-In most cases this is **the best option** from a _user_ perspective, but requires granular setup from a _developer_. `EntypoManager` builds icons library.
+In most cases this is **the best option** from a _user_ perspective, but it requires granular setup from a _developer_. `EntypoManager` builds icons library.
 Icons from library will be bundled into application and will be preloaded before actual usage at runtime.

 #### Pros

-- Only imported icons will be bundled to application (small bundle size).
+✅ Only imported icons will be bundled to application (small bundle size).
-- Icons will be preloaded before usage (user will see icons when application loaded).
+✅ Icons will be preloaded before usage (user will see icons when application loaded).

 #### Cons

-- Need to import each icon separately (so boring).
+❗️ Need to import each icon separately (so boring).
-- In case of using a large number (say hundreds) of icons application bundle size will grow.
+❗️ In case of using a large number (say hundreds) of icons application bundle size will grow.

 ```jsx
 // Import each icon separately